Velprathap89/codingsparkles-website/content/blog/SunRise/index.md

 In this article, I'm going to share the steps to create the Sun Set ([CSS battle challenge](https://cssbattle.dev/play/62)) using pure CSS.

-## Step 1: Creating the HTML elements
+## Step 1: Create the HTML elements

 * Create the required HTML elements as mentioned in the following code snippets.